cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

         kubectl apply -f deployment.yaml

 16. Use below commands to check on your deployment.
-The "get" command will list the pod you just deployed and it's status.
-Wait until it shows as "running".
-The "describe" command will give you detailed information and any errors that might have occurred.
+The `get` command will list the pod you just deployed and it's status.
+Wait until it shows as `running`.
+The `describe` command will give you detailed information and any errors that might have occurred.
 Notice that either one of these will also tell you what node the pod was scheduled to run on.
 In this case the scheduler is using default